schkwve/vcmp/vcmp/docs/EVENTS.md

     "room": "fc3667cb-fe5b-4685-8ef7-f780deaa322e"
 }
 ```
-In this case the user `kevinalavik` invites the user `splexas` to join the room with the UUID `fc3667cb-fe5b-4685-8ef7-f780deaa322e`
+In this case the user `kevinalavik` invites the you to join the room with the UUID `fc3667cb-fe5b-4685-8ef7-f780deaa322e`

 # Events from Backend to Frontend